 *Chop lechon into small squared pieces.
 About 1 inch in width

 *Stir in left-over lechon and then cook for five (5) minutes.

 *Season with salt and pepper to taste.

 *Pour in vinegar and do not stir until boiling then and water.

 *Cover and bring to a boil.
 Add sugar and liver spread.

 *Simmer for another 5-10 minutes until sauce slightly thickens.
 Lechon Paksiw is served best with steamed rice.

-Iv'e always wanted to make this recipe for my hubby when we have leftover "lechon".
+I have always wanted to make this recipe for my hubby when we have leftover "lechon".
 We really loved it especially its sour taste.
-For those who are controlling their diet, you might not want to eat this because of its nutritional content.But dear, cooking this once in awhile is worth it.
-You might try it and you will surely love it.
+For those who are controlling their diet, you might not want to eat this because of its nutritional content but dear, cooking this once in awhile is worth it.
+You might give it a try and you will surely love this.
 Once you taste it, you might crave for it.
 Actually while I was making this article, I was really craving.
 It's always fun to try new recipes especially recipes from other countries.
 So enjoy eating and don't forget to rate this recipe.
 You will surely love it I tell you.